istio/istio.io/content/en/docs/ops/common-problems/observability-issues/index.md

 ---
-title: Missing Metrics
+title: Observability Problems
-description: Diagnose problems where metrics are not being collected.
+description: Dealing with telemetry collection issues.
+force_inline_toc: true
-weight: 29
+weight: 30
 aliases:
-    - /help/ops/telemetry/missing-metrics
+    - /docs/ops/troubleshooting/grafana
-    - /help/ops/troubleshooting/missing-metrics
+    - /docs/ops/troubleshooting/missing-traces
 ---

+## Expected metrics are not being collected

-The procedures below help you diagnose problems where metrics you are expecting to see reported and not being collected.
+The following procedure helps you diagnose problems where metrics you are expecting to see reported are not being collected.

 The expected flow for metrics is: